singleplatform-eng/ansible-users/README.md

 * username - The user's username.
 * name - The full name of the user (gecos field)
 * home - the home directory of the user to create (optional, defaults to /home/username)
-* uid - The numeric user id for the user.
+* uid - The numeric user id for the user (optional).
 This is required for uid consistency across systems.
 * gid - The numeric group id for the group (optional).
 Otherwise, the uid will be used